CABF Constitution ( the following documents are in force )

 The following provides a summary of the important elements of the process used by the Special Project Team in developing proposed amendments to the CABF By-Laws and related governance matters and the modernization of the Council and Committee structure (most recent at the top going down to most historic at the bottom of this column).

 As part of the Special Project to Review the CABF Structure, a number of updates to the Policy and Procedures Manual have been developed by the Special Project Team and approved by CABF Council.
-The latest Office Consolidation of the Policy and Procedures Manual, which includes these changes, was approved by Council at its meeting on January 14, 2026.
+The latest Office Consolidation of the Policy and Procedures Manual, which includes these changes, was approved by Council at its meeting on March 11, 2026.
 A copy is available here.

-Special Project Second Phase: November 10, 2025 Update
+Special Project: November 10, 2025 Update

 A two-page summary of the status of the Special Project has been prepared, including discussion of the background, mandate, First Phase, Second Phase and Third Phase.
 This summary was presented to the December 10, 2025 meeting of the CABF Council Executive, with preliminary discussion of the priorities for the Second Phase of the project.